Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

 In addition to synonyms, Coulombe et al.~\cite{Coulombe2018TextDA[12]} propose to use hypernyms to replace the original words.
-They also recommend the types of words that are candidates for lexical substitution in order of increasing difficulty: adverbs, adjectives, nouns and verbs.
+They also recommend the parts of speech of the augmented word in order of increasing difficulty: adverbs, adjectives, nouns, and verbs.
 Zuo et al.~\cite{Zuo2020KnowDisKE[96]} use WordNet and VerbNet~\cite{Schuler2005VerbnetAB} to retrieve synonyms, hypernyms, and words of the same category.

 \tipbox{ \textbf{Thesauruses}

 { \textbf{Advantage(s):}

 1. Easy to use.